-How To Become a Surrogate: 10 Steps Potential Surrogates Can Expect
+How Do I Become a Surrogate?
+10 Steps Potential Surrogates Can Expect

-Making the decision to become a surrogate is exciting and momentous.
-Becoming a surrogate is an incredibly generous act and will change someone’s life in a beautiful way.
-Whether you are thinking about being a surrogate in Los Angeles, considering surrogacy in Boston, or looking into the surrogacy process in a town in between, we encourage you to do your research and find the agency that best fits you and what you hope to get out of your journey.
+Deciding to become a surrogate is an exciting, momentous, and incredibly generous act that will change someone's life in a beautiful way.
+Whether you are thinking about being a surrogate in Los Angeles, considering surrogacy in Boston, or looking into the surrogacy process in a town in between, we encourage you to research and find the agency that best fits you and what you hope to get out of your journey.
 You have options, and you’re not limited to a surrogacy agency that’s physically in your state.

-For women interested in learning more about surrogacy and becoming a surrogate, we’ve compiled 10 steps of the surrogacy process.
+So, how does the surrogate process work?
+For women interested in learning more about surrogacy before becoming a surrogate, we’ve compiled 10 steps in the surrogacy process.

 1. Understand Surrogate Qualifications & Requirements

 Women who wish to be surrogates must meet a set of criteria and requirements to ensure they are a good fit for surrogacy.
-When a woman decides to be a surrogate, she’s giving a tremendous gift to deserving parents; requirements are put in place to ensure that the woman is mentally, emotionally and physically prepared to undergo a surrogacy.
+When you decide to be a surrogate, you’re giving a tremendous gift to deserving parents; requirements are put in place to ensure that surrogates are mentally, emotionally, and physically prepared.

-A great first step in seeing if surrogacy is right for you, is to review the list of surrogate requirements.
-This list of requirements may feel long, but they are in place to be sure the surrogacy is safe and the right choice for the surrogate.
+Reviewing the list of surrogate requirements is a great first step in determining whether surrogacy is right for you.
+Although this list may feel long, the requirements are in place to ensure that surrogacy is safe and the right choice for the surrogate.

 At Circle, a successful surrogate:

-• Typically has a Body Mass Index (BMI) of no higher than 33.
+Typically has a Body Mass Index (BMI) of less than 33.
 Calculate My BMI.

-2. Know What Is the Difference Between Gestational and Traditional Surrogacy
+2. Know the Difference Between Gestational and Traditional Surrogacy

-When researching surrogacy, it’s important to know that there are two types of surrogacy: traditional and gestational.
+When researching surrogacy, it’s important to know the differences between the two types of surrogacy: traditional and gestational.

 3. Fill Out Our Application & Connect With the Circle Team!

-The surrogate application is our opportunity to start to get to know you.
-We’ll ask questions about you, your health and birth history, your support network, plus other questions that tell us what you’re looking for in a surrogacy journey.
+The surrogate application is our opportunity to get to know you.
+We’ll ask questions about you, your health and birth history, your support network, and other questions that tell us what you're looking for in a surrogacy journey.

-After you’ve filled out the application, you’ll connect with our Surrogate Intake Team to begin the pre-screening process.
+After completing the application, you'll connect with our Surrogate Intake Team to begin pre-screening.
 We want to answer any questions you may have and discuss your expectations for your surrogacy journey.
-We have experienced surrogates on staff, and you can ask to speak with one at any point during the application process, so they can answer any questions or share their story with you.
+We have experienced surrogates on staff, and you can ask to speak with one at any point during the application process so they can answer any questions or share their story with you.

 At this point, we’ll initiate your Medical Records Review.
 We review medical histories on a case-by-case basis; everyone is unique!
-At the same time, we’ll also carry out psychological evaluations and background checks.
-This is to ensure the safety of both you and the baby you’ll carry.
+At the same time, we'll also conduct psychological evaluations and background checks.
+This ensures the safety of both you and the baby you’ll carry.

 4. Match With Intended Parents

-At Circle, surrogates have the chance to express preferences about the intended parents with whom they are matched.
-You can share with us the type of intended parents you’re looking for, the level of contact and sharing, and overall expectations of what you hope to get out of the journey.
+Using Circle's proprietary MatchMade® matching process, you and your Surrogate Advisor find the ideal intended parent match.
+Our surrogates can express preferences about the intended parents with whom they are matched.
+You can share with us the type of intended parents you'd like to work with, the level of contact and communication desired, and overall expectations of what you hope to get out of the journey.
 Different things to think about for your intended parent match are:

-• Am I open to matching with parents from the United States and from another country?
+Am I open to matching with parents from the United States and another country?

-• Will I match with a couple or am I open to helping someone who’s single become a parent?
+Will I match with a couple, or am I open to helping a single intended parent?

 When it comes to matching, there are three main requirements to connect a surrogate and intended parent(s): legal fit, personality fit, and views on termination and selective reduction.

-After you review potential intended parent profiles (and they review yours!), if you both agree the other looks good on paper, you’ll have a video call.
+If you are interested in meeting intended parents after reading their profile (and they are interested after reading yours), the Circle team will set up a video call so you can officially meet to see if you’d be a good match.
 If that call goes well and you both want to move forward together, we consider you “matched” at this point!

 5. Finalize Legal Agreements & Contracts

-As a surrogate, you will be provided with your own legal representation throughout the process (paid for by your intended parents), who is independent of the attorney working with your intended parents.
-You’ll work closely with your attorney to finalize the contract until both parties—you and your intended parents—are in agreement.
+As a surrogate, you will have legal representation throughout the process (paid for by your intended parents), independent of the attorney working with your intended parents.
+You’ll work closely with your attorney to finalize the contract until both parties—you and your intended parents—agree.

-It’s important to be in full agreement on all aspects of the contract at this stage to ensure a smooth and successful journey.
+At this stage, it’s important to fully agree on all aspects of the contract to ensure a smooth and successful journey.

 6. Complete Medical Screenings

 Medical screenings happen after matching and during contract negotiations.
-This is the first of two times you’re required to travel as a surrogate.
-You’ll travel to the IPs’ IVF clinic for your medical screening.
-Each clinic is different, so exactly what is done during your screening varies.
-You can expect a medical exam, blood work, likely an ultrasound and perhaps other tests to ensure your body is ready for a surrogacy.
-Typically, you’ll fly in one day, have your appointment the following morning, and then fly home that night.
+This is the first of two times you must travel as a surrogate.
+You'll travel to the IPs’ IVF clinic for your medical screening.
+Each clinic is different, so the screening experience varies.
+You can expect a medical exam, blood work, likely an ultrasound, and perhaps other tests to ensure your body is ready for surrogacy.
+Typically, you'll fly in one day, have your appointment the following morning, and then fly home that night.
 Don’t worry, travel costs are all covered!

-This is also the time when insurance coverage is determined.
+This is also when we'll determine insurance coverage.
 Surrogate maternity-related coverage comes from either your current health insurance plan or a plan purchased for you by your intended parents that is specific to surrogacy.
 Circle will coordinate all insurance coverage on your behalf.
-You will never pay for any medical bills for your surrogacy, they will all be covered for you.
+You will never pay for any medical bills for your surrogacy; they will all be covered for you.

-Once you’ve been medically screened and the contract is signed by both you and your IPs, you’ll receive an IVF treatment schedule to help prepare your body for embryo transfer.
-The timeline includes the start date of your medications to the actual retrieval and transfer date.
-Surrogate medications may differ depending on the surrogate and the clinic doctor with whom she’s working.
+Once you’ve been medically screened and you and your IPs sign the contract, you’ll receive an IVF treatment schedule to help prepare your body for embryo transfer.
+The timeline includes the start date of your medications through the actual retrieval and transfer date.
+Surrogate medications may differ depending on the surrogate and the clinic doctor she works with.

-While taking your IVF medications to prepare your body for a pregnancy, you’ll attend appointments at a clinic near where you live; these appointments are called “local monitoring” and they are just that: they monitor how you are responding to the medications during the time leading up to your embryo transfer.
-Your chosen clinic will monitor you and share your results with the Intended Parents’ IVF clinic (who will share results with Circle).
-Because these appointments are close to your home, it limits the need for travel—making life a little easier for you!
+While taking your IVF medications to prepare your body for a pregnancy, you’ll attend appointments at a clinic near your home.
+These appointments are called “local monitoring,” and they are just that: They monitor how you are responding to the medications during the time leading up to the embryo transfer.
+Your chosen clinic will monitor you and share your results with the intended parents’ IVF clinic (who will share results with Circle).
+Because these appointments are close to your home, it limits the need for travel, making life a little easier for you!
 And even though the clinic is nearby, your gas and mileage will be covered.

 8. Pregnancy!

-The wait time between the embryo transfer and confirmed heartbeat – usually around 6 weeks of pregnancy – can feel like a lifetime!
-Many surrogates find Circle’s private surrogate social group a great resource to connect with other surrogates, ask questions and share stories.
-When you're joyfully pregnant, you will have continued support during your pregnancy from your Journey Coordination team and Circle Social Worker.
+The wait time between the embryo transfer and confirmed heartbeat—usually after 6 weeks of pregnancy—can feel like a lifetime!
+Many surrogates find Circle’s private surrogate social group a great resource for connecting with other surrogates, asking questions, and sharing stories.
+When you're joyfully pregnant, you will have continued support from your Journey Coordination team and Circle mental health professional during your pregnancy.
 They ensure that you and your IPs are prepared for birth.
-During the pregnancy, Circle encourages intended parents and surrogates to have weekly calls via video, to stay in touch and update each other on the journey, and to deepen their relationship.
+During the pregnancy, Circle encourages intended parents and surrogates to have weekly video calls, stay in touch, and update each other on the journey.
+This can deepen your relationship.

 9. Celebrate Delivery Day

 You’ve given birth before, so you know what to expect!
-The only difference is that your intended parents will be there, anxiously awaiting the moment they get to meet their baby.
+The only difference is that your intended parents will be there, anxiously awaiting the moment they meet their baby.
 It’s a really exciting day for everyone!
-Prior to birth, you and your IPs will have worked with your Journey Coordination team and the hospital to put a birth plan in order.
+Before birth, you and your IPs will have worked with your Journey Coordination team and the hospital to establish a birth plan.
 Because of this, the hospital is aware that your delivery is a surrogate birth and that there will be intended parents in attendance.
 The primary job of the hospital staff is to make you comfortable and ensure your delivery goes as smoothly as possible.

 This day will likely be filled with many emotions, and every one of them is completely normal!